DKalathas/Artificial-Intelligence-ntua/README.md

 Dimitris Kalathas, Dimitris Kalemis

-### All the assignments can be found in the folder of each lab.
+### All the assignments can be found in the folder of programming.
 The assignments language is greek.